 To understand how adaptogens work, we must first understand how stress works.

-Researchers agree that our bodies today are existing in a prolonged state of stress, says Dawn Jacobson, MD, a doctor at Parsley Health San Francisco who specializes in preventive and integrative medicine.
+Researchers agree that our bodies today are existing in a prolonged state of stress, says former Parsley doctor Dawn Jacobson, MD, who specializes in preventive and integrative medicine.
 In addition to the kind of anxiety that comes with office deadlines, packed schedules, and feeling overextended, there’s also stress at the most basic physiological levels.
 Stressors like sleep deprivation, sedentary workplace environments, and exposure to toxins through our food and environment can have both short- and long-term impacts on our physical and emotional wellbeing.

 Our bodies’ responses to everyday toxins and stressors are largely governed by a central stress response system, known as the hypothalamic–pituitary–adrenal axis or HPA axis.
 It’s responsible for connecting our brain to our hormone system which, in turn, impacts everything from mood and energy to metabolism, immunity, and sex drive, Jacobson says.
 If those are unbalanced, our most basic systems like adrenal function, thyroid and more can be compromised.